Share This Article

 Working with children’s strengths does not mean ignoring problems.
 It means recognising children’s abilities and working with them to solve problems.

-A strengths-based approach requires recognition and understanding that children’s development is dynamic and that children develop in different ways.
+A strengths-based parenting approach requires recognition and understanding that children’s development is dynamic and that children develop in different ways.

 So, this approach allows parents to see their children as individuals with abilities that can be developed and nurtured.
 In doing that, parents help children achieve their potential.